sftpplus/sftpplus-docs/chevah/server/static/documentation/installation/upgrade.rst

 * Stop the SFTPPlus service.

-* Copy the configuration file to a backup location.
+* Copy the configuration directory to a backup location.

 * Run the installer and use the same installation path as the one of your current version.